Conventional Loans in PA: Homebuyer Requirements

 - Borrowers are required to pay MI until they have paid down their loan balance to 78% of the original purchase price or appraised value, whichever is less.
 The MI premium is usually added to the borrower’s monthly mortgage payment.

 - The cost of mortgage insurance depends on several factors, including the loan amount, the term of the loan, and the loan-to-value (LTV) ratio.
-The LTV ratio is the loan amount divided by the appraised value or purchase price of the property, whichever is less.
+The LTV ratio is the loan amount divided by the property's appraised value or purchase price, whichever is less.

 Conventional Loan Terms

-The most common term length for a conventional loan is 30 years,
+A conventional loan's most common term is 30 years, but other

-total amount of interest you pay over the life of the loan.
-A shorter
+the total amount of interest you pay over the life of the loan.
+A

-time will result in higher monthly payments, but you will pay less interest
+shorter time will result in higher monthly payments, but you will

 Conventional Loan Gift Funds Requirements